Hydrogen and NH3 from organics

 Project summary description:

-Value recovery from biosolids can play a vital role in closing the loop for nutrients, water and energy used in our food and agriculture sector.
-CSIRO is currently investigating a biological pathway to produce hydrogen that could deliver a triple bottom line benefit to agriculture, food and wastewater treatment industries.
-Leveraging CSIRO expertise in dark fermentation and applied industrial heat research, the multidisciplinary team is beginning trials using a selection of microbial strains and organic wastes to investigate an integrated approach to improve dark fermentation for hydrogen and ammonia production.
-Key features include:
+Value recovery from organic wastes can play a vital role in closing the loop for nutrients, water and energy used in our food and agriculture sector.
+CSIRO has recently investigated a biological pathway to produce hydrogen that could deliver a triple bottom line benefit to agriculture, food and wastewater treatment industries.

 • Dark fermentation is microbially catalysed fermentative conversion of organic substrates to hydrogen in the absence of light and electron acceptors.
 It can be facilitated by a large range of microorganisms that differ in their optimal growth conditions.

-• Concentrated solar thermal heat is used for the thermal requirements of the process.
-This stage of the project is focused on investigating the potential benefits of thermal hydrolysis as a pre-treatment.
-Through dark fermentation experiments, CSIRO will establish if thermal hydrolysis improves hydrogen yield and if so a further integration with anaerobic digestion plus solar-reforming of biogas will be explored to ascertain the thermal efficiency of the entire system.
+• Concentrated solar thermal heat can be used for the thermal requirements of the process.
+The project focused on investigating the potential benefits of thermal hydrolysis as a pre-treatment.

 Waste to energy projects typically rely on cost effective access to waste residues (feedstocks) that are transported to a processing plant of sufficient scale to ensure economic feasibility.
 The integrated process also requires access to technically feasible and economically sourced heat with concentrated solar thermal energy a good option for regional areas.
-Given these conditions, Mackay in Queensland, with an average yearly direct normal irradiance (DNI) of approximately 20 MWh/m2, has been chosen as a case study site.
+Given these conditions, Mackay in Queensland, with an average yearly direct normal irradiance (DNI) of approximately 20 MWh/m2, was chosen as a case study site.
 Apart from having a moderate source of solar irradiance, the site also has a reasonable size of population (> 80,000 people) that generates large quantities of municipal sewage sludge.
-This municipal waste stream, together with other biosolid waste streams such as bagasse, sorghum and abattoir wastewater generated from the surrounding agriculture and food industry will be considered as the waste feedstocks in this project.
+This municipal waste stream, together with other biosolid waste streams such as bagasse, sorghum and abattoir wastewater generated from the surrounding agriculture and food industry were considered as the waste feedstocks in this project.

 Related publications and key links: